 until my change comes."
 (Job 14:14)

-Martha's beloved brother, Lazarus, had died (John 11:1-15).
-When Jesus comes to Bethany and meets Martha, Martha says, "Lord, if You had been here, my brother would not have died" (John 11:21).
-Jesus assures her, "Your brother will rise again" (John 11:23).
-Martha replies to Jesus, "I know that he will rise again in the resurrection on the last day" (John 11:24).
-Martha believed in a resurrection - as a future event.
+When Jesus came to Bethany, Martha came out to meet him (John 11:20).
+Martha said to Jesus, "Lord, if You had been here, my brother would not have died" (John 11:21).
+Jesus assured her, "Your brother will rise again" (John 11:23).
+Martha replied to Jesus, "I know that he will rise again in the resurrection on the last day" (John 11:24).
+The Greek word for resurrection in John 11:24-25 is anastasis (pronounced as an-as'-tas-is), which means standing up again, referring to physical resurrection of the body (Ref.
+2).
+Note that Martha believed in a resurrection - as a future event.

 "What is Eternal Life?"
 (John 17:3)